CodeRoamer/Shipper/README.md

-docker-web
+Shipper
 ==========

-Shipyard is a web UI for http://docker.io
+Shipper is a web UI for http://docker.io